MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 ## Short description

-Defines what a script block is and explains how to use script blocks in the Windows PowerShell programming language.
+Defines what a script block is and explains how to use script blocks in the PowerShell programming language.

 ## Long description

-In the Windows PowerShell programming language, a script block is a collection of statements or expressions that can be used as a single unit.
+In the PowerShell programming language, a script block is a collection of statements or expressions that can be used as a single unit.
 A script block can accept arguments and return values.